Wall Street Pummels Bausch Health Companies Inc. (BHC) After Recent Earnings Report

 BHC’s Market Performance

-BHC stocks went down by -5.61% for the week, with a monthly jump of 0.13% and a quarterly performance of -9.29%, while its annual performance rate touched 50.45%.
-The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 2.52% for Bausch Health Companies Inc..
-The simple moving average for the period of the last 20 days is -5.19% for BHC stocks with a simple moving average of 20.36% for the last 200 days.
+BHC stocks went down by -6.95% for the week, with a monthly drop of -7.00% and a quarterly performance of -10.98%, while its annual performance rate touched 49.85%.
+The volatility ratio for the week stands at 2.76% while the volatility levels for the past 30 days are set at 2.26% for Bausch Health Companies Inc..
+The simple moving average for the period of the last 20 days is -6.22% for BHC stocks with a simple moving average of 17.91% for the last 200 days.

 Analysts’ Opinion of BHC